Aeroglyphic/litecoinjs/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](/) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gitlab.com/backcopy/litecoinjs/blob/master/doc/CONTRIBUTING.md) for details on the litecoinJS code of conduct, and the process for submitting pull & merge requests to litecoinJS.

 ## Versioning